Modifying ISO Tanks

 Electric Heating System

 We are usually modifying ISO tanks for our customers.
-The most common way we modify ISO tanks involves adding an external heating system.
+The most common way we modify them involves adding an external heating system.
 As standard most ISO Tank Containers come with heating coils welded to the tank.
 These coils are used to circulate an external supply of steam or hot water to heat the contents of the tank.

 Our ISO Tank Containers are often used in a static location and connected up to equipment to stop/start pumps or other ancillary equipment.
 We can modify the tank and fit the relevant sensors to allow automatic control of external equipment.
 The tank above has a simple overfill alarm fitted.

 Handrails and Walkways

 Increasingly, health and safety concerns mean our customers need a collapsible handrail fitted .
 The above tank has a collapsible handrail in the raised position.

 Bottom Loading and Discharge

 Qualitank can fit piping and valves so that the operator does not need to leave the ground for loading or discharging.
 As a result, you can use compressed air the to pressurise the ISO Tank and pump the contents out through the modified pipework.